Saikrishna-Ambeti/kairo/README.md

 Kairo is built on the MIT-licensed [T3 Code](https://github.com/pingdotgg/t3code) project.
 See [LICENSE](./LICENSE) for attribution.

+## What Kairo can do

+- Run Codex, Claude, Cursor, Grok Build, and OpenCode from one web, desktop, or mobile client.
+- Switch each thread between **Build**, **Plan**, and **Study**.
+Study Mode is available to users who select the Student role and can continue a learning plan across threads when memory is on.
+- Keep optional, user-scoped memory through Kairo Cloud without exposing the hosted Supermemory credential to the local server or provider process.
+- Connect agents to approved apps and services through the integrations settings.
+- Work with Git branches, worktrees, checkpoints, diffs, terminals, and pull requests without leaving the conversation.
+- Control a local or remote Kairo environment from another browser, desktop, phone, or tablet.
+- Save student routine drafts for assignment check-ins, revision planning, lecture-note cleanup, and weekly resets.
+These drafts stay in the browser and do not run automatically yet.

+Kairo keeps the agent runtime on the environment machine.
+Remote clients control that environment through Kairo's typed WebSocket protocol, so the same project and thread history remain available across supported clients.

 ## "Wait, what are you selling me?"

 Nothing.
 Kairo exists to make capable local agents easier to use for practical daily work.